sukhjinder-kumar/GittensBandit/README.md

 > [!Note]
 > Use `super().__init__(name, self)` to call `init` function of interface class and not rewrite that line and have one hanging instance of self.name.
 Maybe

+## Todos

+1. Add param definition for all methods